rayhandestian/teaching-mlops/README.md

    - Analysis of model performance
    - Comparison with synthetic data results

+5. **Task 4: Drift Detection**
+   - Code implementation in your repository
+   - Screenshots of MLflow tracking for drift detection
+   - Analysis of drift detection results
+   - Document different drift parameter setting based on the data generator

-5. **Reflection** (half A4 page report)
+7. **Reflection** (half A4 page report)
    - What you learned about MLflow
    - Challenges faced and how you overcame them
    - Suggestions for improvement

-6. **Your Github repo**
+8. **Your Github repo**
-   - Denote your full name and student ID clearly with the updated codes and created model, mlflow logging, and data directories
+   - Denote your full name and student ID number clearly with the updated codes and created model, mlflow logging, and data directories

 ## Troubleshooting